 Consider Buy-Back of Appreciated Low Basis Assets from Grantor Trusts

-Some clients sold or gave (through a GRAT or other grantor trust) an asset that was expected to appreciate in value.
+Some individuals sold or gave (through a GRAT or other grantor trust) an asset that was expected to appreciate in value.
 The tax planning idea that motivated them was to pass that appreciation on to trusts for their children without gift or estate tax.
 The children’s trust that ends up owning the asset typically has a very low basis, meaning that a significant capital gains tax will be due if the trust sells the appreciated asset.

 Where those plans succeeded, that appreciated asset now sits in a defective grantor trust for the children.
 That grantor trust has a low basis in the asset.
 If you purchase the asset back from the grantor trust for fair market value, no gain or loss is recognized.
 The trust would then hold cash equal to the value of the appreciated asset that was repurchased, leaving the same amount to escape estate tax.
 Alternatively, many grantor trust instruments give the grantor the power to substitute the trust’s assets with other assets, which would allow the appreciated assets to be removed from the trust.